fertapric/files/README.md

 * **FILES_URL_HOST:** host for generating URLs throughout the service.
 Defaults to the host name from the request line, or host name from the `Host` request header field, or the server name matching a request.
 * **FILES_URL_PORT:** port for generating URLs throughout the service.
 Defaults to 80.

-_**Note:** nginx `listen` directives cannot be configured using environment variables.
+_**Note:** NGINX `listen` directives cannot be configured using environment variables.
 This means that **Files** will listen on port 80 by default.
 If you want the service to listen on a different port, you must edit the line `listen 80` on `nginx/nginx.conf` with the desired one._

 ## Usage